Ackrell SPAC Partners I Co. An - GuruFocus.com

-The counsel to Blackstone has advised the Company that it is Blackstone’s position that Blackstone has no legal obligation to loan to the Company the final $200,000 pursuant to the Note to fund the Extension.
-The Company disagrees.
+As previously reported in the Company’s Current Report on Form 8-K filed on August 25, 2022, NAI had declined to loan the Company the $200,000 requested pursuant to the Company’s promissory note dated June 21, 2022 issued to NAI, in the principal amount of up to $600,000 (the “NAI Promissory Note”).
+Prior to the close of business today, August 31, the Company had not received under the NAI Promissory Note, nor secured from any other party, the $200,000 required to be deposited by today into the trust account (the “Trust Account”) by the Company’s Amended and Restated Certificate of Incorporation, as amended (the “Company Charter”), to extend the date by which it must consummate an initial business combination (the “Termination Date”) to beyond August 23, 2022.

-Unless the Company is able to secure $200,000 from another source by the close of business on August 31, 2022, as to which the Company cannot provide assurance, under the Company Charter the Company will be forced to (i) cease all operations, except for the purposes of winding up, (ii) as promptly as reasonably possible but not more than ten (10) business days thereafter, redeem 100% of the shares of common stock underlying the subunits included in its initial public offering (the “Public Shares”) for cash for a redemption price per share equal to the amount then held in the Trust Account, but net of taxes payable, divided by the total number of Public Shares then outstanding (which redemption will completely extinguish such holders’ rights as stockholders, including the right to receive further liquidation distributions, if any), subject to applicable law, and (iii) as promptly as reasonably possible following such redemption, subject to approval of the Company’s then stockholders and subject to the requirements of the Delaware General Corporation Law (“DGCL”), including the adoption of a resolution by the Board of Directors pursuant to Section 275(a) of the DGCL finding the dissolution of the Company advisable and the provision of such notices as are required by said Section 275(a) of the DGCL, dissolve and liquidate, subject (in the case of clauses (ii) and (iii) above) to the Company’s obligations under the DGCL to provide for claims of creditors and other requirements of applicable law.
+Under the Company Charter, if the Company does not consummate an initial business combination by the Termination Date, the Company is required to (i) immediately commence a wind down of operations, (ii) as soon as practical liquidate the Trust Account and redeem all of the outstanding subunits that were included in the units issued in its initial public offering (the “Public Subunits”), and (iii) fulfill its duties to any creditors.

-As of the close of business on August 23, 2022, there was approximately $53.5 million in the Trust Account, representing a per share redemption amount of approximately $10.38 as of that date.
-If the Company is forced to liquidate, the Public Shares will be deemed cancelled and will represent only the right to receive the redemption amount.
+Therefore, as of the close of business on August 31, 2022, the Public Subunits will be deemed cancelled and will represent only the right to receive the redemption amount.

-If the Company is forced to liquidate, in order to provide for the disbursement of funds from the Trust Account, the Company will instruct Continental Stock Transfer & Trust Company, the trustee of the Trust Account, to take all necessary actions to immediately liquidate the Trust Account.
-The proceeds of the Trust Account will be held in a non-interest-bearing account while awaiting disbursement to the holders of the Public Shares.
-Record holders may redeem their shares for their pro rata portion of the proceeds of the Trust Account by delivering their Public Shares to Continental Stock Transfer & Trust Company, the Company’s transfer agent.
-Beneficial owners of Public Shares held in “street name,” however, will not need to take any action in order to receive the redemption amount.
-The redemption of the Public Shares is expected to be completed within ten business days thereafter.
+In order to provide for the disbursement of funds from the Trust Account, the Company has instructed the trustee of the Trust Account to take all necessary actions to immediately liquidate the Trust Account.
+The proceeds of the Trust Account will be held in a non-interest-bearing account while awaiting disbursement to the holders of the Public Subunits.
+Beneficial owners of Public Subunits will not need to take any action in order to receive the redemption amount.
+The redemption of the Public Subunits is expected to be completed within ten business days.
+It is anticipated that the Public Subunits will be redeemed at a per-subunit redemption price of approximately $10.38 (which is net of taxes payable).

-The Company’s initial stockholders have waived their redemption rights with respect to its outstanding common stock issued prior to the Company’s initial public offering.
+The Company’s initial stockholders, including Ackrell SPAC Sponsors I LLC, the sponsor of the Company, and EarlyBird Capital Inc., the underwriter for the Company’s initial public offering (“IPO”), and their affiliates have waived their redemption rights with respect to their outstanding common stock issued prior to the Company’s IPO.

 There will be no redemption rights or liquidating distributions with respect to the Company’s warrants, which will expire worthless.